Wind-WindKids/winding/samples/sophieandwind/ice.md

 @left: page, text, portrait-oriented
 That night, Sophie took out her journal.
 She had an idea that she should work
-on relationships and pray to the Savior for help and support.
+on relationships and pray for help and support.

 She wrote:
 “Today we went flying and I almost died.